 The dissertation is the culmination of doctoral study.
 Dissertation Seminar is taken after the completion of all required coursework and successful pass on comprehensive exam and provides the opportunity for the student to develop and refine the dissertation.
 Following the Dissertation Seminar, the student registers for continuous Dissertation Progression until completion of successful oral defense.

-The School of Nursing at Molloy College employs a "whole person" philosophy to evaluate candidates for admission to the doctoral program.
+The School of Nursing at Molloy University employs a "whole person" philosophy to evaluate candidates for admission to the doctoral program.
 A multi-faceted assessment of the applicant's potential for success includes the following:

 - A master's degree from an accredited program.
 A higher degree in nursing (baccalaureate and/or master's).
 Degrees outside of nursing need to be relevant to nursing and health.